 Cream of buckwheat is a great gluten free option for a hot cereal breakfast.

 Buckwheat groats can be boiled and drained – easy peasey!
-You can use water or (the best gluten free) broth for extra flavor.
+You can use water, gluten free bouillon, or (the best gluten free) broth for extra flavor.
 Serve it as a side to your main course.

 With a bit of trial and error you’ll figure out how well cooked you like your buckwheat.
 Similar to pasta, some people like it more well done while others like it a little firmer.